bitcoin-dot-org/developer.bitcoin.org/examples/payment_processing.rst

    details.expires = int(time()) + 60 * 10  ## 10 minutes from now

-:ref:`“expires” <term-pp-expires>`: (optional) the :ref:`PaymentRequest <term-paymentrequest>` may also set an :ref:`“expires” <term-pp-expires>` time after which they’re no longer valid.
+:term:`“expires” <PP expires>`: (optional) the :term:`PaymentRequest <PaymentRequest>` may also set an :term:`“expires” <PP expires>` time after which they’re no longer valid.
 You probably want to give receivers the ability to configure the expiration time delta; here we used the reasonable choice of 10 minutes.
-If this request is tied to an order total based on a :ref:`fiat <term-fiat>`-to-satoshis exchange rate, you probably want to base this on a delta from the time you got the exchange rate.
+If this request is tied to an order total based on a :term:`fiat <Fiat>`-to-satoshis exchange rate, you probably want to base this on a delta from the time you got the exchange rate.

 .. highlight:: python